wp-plugins/co2counter/readme.txt

 The CO2counter makes it simple for environmentally aware merchants to offer a tangible environmental benefit within the cart for their customers.
 This is being used worldwide to align with the merchants own environmental polices and to satisfy the 'Green Shoppers’ requirement to buy from sustainably responsible retailers.

-The Gaia Partnership have arrangements in place with Climate Friendly to purchase offsets in the Tasmanian Native Forest Protection Project.
-For details of the offsets please visit http://gaiapartnership.com/services/page7/carbon_offsets.html.
+<a href="http://gaiapartnership.com/">The Gaia Partnership</a> have arrangements in place with Climate Friendly to purchase offsets in the Tasmanian Native Forest Protection Project.
+For details of the offsets please read more <a href="http://gaiapartnership.com/services/page7/carbon_offsets.html">here</a>.

 == Installation ==